Kempai/diorama_lights_show/README.md

 #include <Adafruit_SSD1306.h>
 #include <Adafruit_GFX.h>

-It consists of a startup animation displaying the name of our design studio, followed by a sequence of LED animations.
+It consists of a startup animation displaying the name of our design studio, KAGEPAI STUDIO, followed by a sequence of LED animations.
 All the leds can then be controlled via buttons, while the screen scrolls through the portraits of the comic's great villains.
 Features :
 - A cool animation sequence on start-up
 - A button to control LEDs from 0%, 25, 50, 75 to 100%.